 The janggo, or janggu in folk styles, is a Korean drum, perhaps the most prominent of Korean percussion instruments.
 The body is carved into a hollow hourglass shape from a solid piece of paulownia wood, and stretched pieces of animal skin are fastened to metal hoops to form the heads on either side.

 It’s been just over a year since the University Archives first asked for your experiences related to COVID-19.
-Thank you to all those who responded, we’ve been slowly adding all the submissions to our Digital Collections.
-We have a new project aimed at the whole Wesleyan community to find out what this year has been like.
-Postcards … Read more
+Thank you to all those who responded – we’ve been slowly adding all the submissions to our Digital Collections!
+We have a new project aimed at the whole Wesleyan community to learn what this year has been like. … Read more

 Musical instruments are designed to be played: to be hit, struck, blown, and handled by humans in a variety of ways.
 Over time, this repeated interaction in combination with environmental conditions can have a tangible effect.
 Just as with any physical object, an instrument’s material – whether wood, metal, animal skin, or other – wears down, weakens, and breaks over time.
 Sometimes these issues can be fixed, but in other cases the instrument is beyond repair.

 Queen of home: her reign from infancy to age, from attic to cellar by Emma Churchman Hewitt is a comprehensive, 528-page introduction to all aspects of household management.
 Presented in a narrative style that addresses readers directly, Hewitt and her invited experts take on the task of explaining to the novice homemaker how to succeed as the “queen” of her home.